The $10 Trick That Could Curb Sun-Related Herpes Outbreaks

 “Sun exposure is a global immune suppressant,” explains board-certified dermatologist S. Manjula Jegasothy, MD.
 “UV radiation suppresses many aspects of our immune system, including the portion that fights viruses.
 That is why sun exposure makes us more susceptible to herpes outbreaks and cold sores.
 Lip and mouth skin—also our genital areas—are particularly delicate because they do not have a top layer of dead skin cells called the stratum corneum and are therefore more susceptible to sexually transmitted infections and viruses such as the herpes virus.”

 The solution, says Dr. Jegasothy, is to apply lip balms with built-in sunscreen before heading outdoors, and remembering to reapply every hour or so.
 Aside from curbing potential viral outbreaks, you’ll get the added benefits of reduced photo-aging, sunburns, and general sun damage.
 Plus, you can buy them anywhere for $10 or less.
+Here’s what you can use to get rid of a cold sore.

 If it’s too late for you to apply sunscreen and you’re already mid-herpes outbreak, there are still solutions.